githubuser20152014/link-saver/README.md

    - Click settings (...) to access Export/Import options
    - Export your links as JSON for backup
    - Import previously exported links
+   - Click the tag icon to add/edit tags
+   - Use #tagname in search to filter by tag
+   - Click any tag to quickly filter by that tag

 ## Project Structure